 Still, many times they’ll try their best not to have to admit to wrongdoing to protect their reputation and practice.
 To that end, many law companies have legal malpractice insurance which should cover the cost of these types of matters.
 However, there’s a catch there — insurance companies don’t like paying out either.

 Because the insurance companies themselves have so much to lose, they often hire the best law firms in the state to defend the lawyers who made the mistakes.
-In fact, those law firms often specialize in this field of litigation, so they’re ready to aggressively dismantle these types of cases.
+In fact, those law firms often specialize in this field of litigation, so they’re ready to aggressively defend these types of cases.

 The final stumbling block you’d need to jump over would actually be the law itself.
 Not many people are prepared to take on such a complex legal matter.
 People without a law degree certainly can’t take it on by themselves.